konnov/protocols-made-fun/_posts/2024-09-28-tla-and-not-tla.md

 **Disclaimer:**  All opinions are of my own.
 I resigned from Informal Systems on December 31, 2023 and have not been receiving any funding from them since then.
 Even though I still have some equity there, not knowing its current value, I do not feel financially motivated to promote their work or products.
+I am fixing small issues in Quint, when my customers ask me to do that.

 ## 1. Why I am using TLA+